USEPA/EPADecon/README.md

 # Introduction

-The Wide-Area Decontamination Tool (WADT) estimates the cost and time associated with a remediation effort following the release of a biological agent in human-usable indoor, outdoor, and underground areas.
-The WADT utilizes a vairety of equations to calculate the cost and time associated with seven components of the decontamination process, including:
+The Wide-Area Biodecon Resource Estimation Tool (WABRET) estimates the cost and time associated with a remediation effort following the release of a biological agent in human-usable indoor, outdoor, and underground areas.
+The WABRET utilizes a vairety of equations to calculate the cost and time associated with seven components of the decontamination process, including:
   1. Incident Command: the oversight of all personnel and processes
   2. Characterization Sampling: the initial sampling of surfaces to determine the contaminant levels present before decontamination
   3. Source Reduction: the removal of material from the site area prior to decontamination to save the cost of decontaminating said materials